roq-trading/roq-api/README.md

 * Conda standardizes the compiler toolchain to achieve ABI compatilibity.
 * Gateway binaries are delivered as Conda packages.

+Conda allows you to install the API (including the dependencies) without imposing any specific environment.
+In other words, it should work for any user on any Linux host, virtual machine or container.

-The following Conda repositories are available
+Roq Trading makes the following Conda repositories available

 * <http://roq-trading.com/dist/conda/unstable>
 * <http://roq-trading.com/dist/conda/stable>

-Please refer to Conda's documentation for managing channels ([link](https://conda.io/docs/user-guide/tasks/manage-channels.html)).
+Please refer to Conda's [documentation](https://conda.io/docs/user-guide/tasks/manage-channels.html) for managing channels.

 Our [examples](https://github.com/roq-trading/roq-samples) include specific details on how to get started with Conda.

 ## Building

-If you build from source, you must ensure all the dependencies listed below can be found either on the system or from `$PREFIX`.
+If you build from source, you must ensure all the dependencies (listed below) can be found either on the system or from `$PREFIX`.

-Finding and installing all these dependencies is no small feat.
+Finding and installing all the dependencies is no small feat.
+You may consider returning to the previous section describing the **Conda** package manager.
 You have been **warned**!

-Otherwise it's pretty standard
+Assuming you have all dependencies installed, it's pretty standard

     ./autogen.sh
     ./configure [--prefix $PREFIX]